holochain/holochain-rust/README.md

 `nightly-2018-12-26-x86_64-pc-windows-msvc`

-Rust zmq requires a specific dll to be on the PATH in windows.

-Add the absolute path to `zmq-sys/vendor/zmq/bin` to your PATH.

-There are examples of configuring windows in .travis.yml

-The nightly version we test/develop against can be found in the .travis.yml file.
+The nightly version we test/develop against can always be found in the .travis.yml file.

 ### NixOS